Hypoallergenic Meaning and Products

 Hypoallergenic – our definition

 Companies for many years have been producing products, which they claim are ‘hypoallergenic’ or ‘safe for sensitive skin’ or ‘allergy tested.’
 These statements imply that the products making the claims are less likely to cause allergic reactions than competing products.
-But there has been no assurance to consumers that this actually was the case.
+But there has been no assurance to consumers that this was the case.

 Here is then the truth

-- Overall, we noticed that our staff members with eczema reacted to any down product despite manufacturer’s special washing procedures and however excellent the down’s turbidity (cleanliness) rating.
+- Overall, we noticed that our staff members with eczema reacted to any down product despite the manufacturer’s special washing procedures and however excellent the down’s turbidity (cleanliness) rating.

 Our solution for allergy sufferers or those with sensitive skin who love down?

 Hyper clean down by Pacific Coast Feather offers a 30-day Allergy-free Guarantee so that you can try out their products for an allergic reaction.
 If you have one, you can return it.